How to Come Off as Confident (Even If You’re Not)

 Also, how you stand and sit can affect the clarity of your voice.
 To appear more confident, you want people to be able to understand what you are saying.
 Check out your posture in front of a mirror.
 Hold your head up high.
 Stand with your feet apart and your knees relaxed.
 Keep your chest out and shoulders back, whether you are sitting or standing.
 Relax your shoulders and arms.

 Eye contact helps you make a connection with another person.
 When you look down, the tone and volume of your voice drops.
-Lack of eye contact can make you come off as submissive and not believable.
+Lack of eye contact can make you come off as timid or not believable.
 Making eye contact can help you to feel more confident.

 Of course, there are times when you should apologize, but women often apologize when we simply have something to say or a question to ask.
 Instead of “Sorry to bother you,” just say, “Excuse me.”